-Citations follow this format: (Act.Scene.Line).
+How we cite our quotes: Citations follow this format: (Act.Scene.Line).
 Line numbers correspond to the Norton edition.

-My lord, you nod; you do not mind the play.
+My lord, you nod.
+You do not mind the play.

-Yes, by Saint Anne, do I. A good matter, surely:
+Yes, by Saint Anne, do I. A good matter, surely.

-comes there any more of it?
+Comes there any more of it?

 My lord, 'tis but begun.

-'Tis a very excellent piece of work, madam lady:
+'Tis a very excellent piece of work, madam lady.

 The last time we see or hear from Christopher Sly, our attention is drawn away from the action on the main platform stage to focus on Sly.
 Sly's boredom and rude behavior seems to be a parody of bad behavior at the theater and a friendly warning for audience members who can't seem to pay attention.

-Why, Petruchio is coming in a new hat and an old
+Why, Petruchio is coming in a new hat and

-town-armory, with a broken hilt, and chapeless;
+out of the town-armory, with a broken hilt, and

-with two broken points: his horse hipped with an
+chapeless; with two broken points; his horse

-old mothy saddle and stirrups of no
+hipped, with an old mothy saddle and stirrups of no

 The play is full of narrations of off-stage events.
 What interests us here is Biondello's description of Petruchio's crazy get-up.
 Before Petruchio arrives for his wedding, we know that he's coming in costume and we're prepared for some kind of dramatic performance.

-her horse stumbled, how she waded through the dirt
+because her horse stumbled, how she waded

-unexperienced to thy grave.
-(4.1.14)
+and thou return unexperienced to thy grave.
+(4.1.67-78)